 Your final year focuses on understanding the demands of the professional performance industries before you graduate.
 You deliver a wide variety of plays to extend your performance repertoire, produce performance-tailored short films as well as work with experienced industry professionals in recorded media.
 Productions enable you to develop advanced acting skills as well as to understand the research demands and commitment required for different roles, and place a strong emphasis on actor contribution within the ensemble.

 In addition, specialised professional development workshops help you understand the administrative aspects of your future profession, including:

-You also undertake a London Showcase which is presented for an invited audience of influential agents, casting directors, film, voiceover, TV and theatre directors.
+You also undertake an Industry Showcase for an invited audience of influential agents, casting directors, film, voiceover, TV and theatre directors.
 East 15 continually liaises with industry professionals to ensure the format for the event accords with the changing landscape of the industry.

 £9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.